Museum Studies: Learning and Engagement in Museums and Cultural Organizations

 Ideal applicants are actively seeking regular work in the sector or are several years into their career.
 They should demonstrate involvement or connections with a museum, library, community or cultural (non-profit) organization, either through full-time, part-time, or as-needed employment, or through volunteer work, undergraduate coursework related to education in the arts/museums, classroom teaching or internship experiences that includes a history of interactions with museums or cultural organizations, or a combination of the above.
 If you have questions about your eligibility, you are encouraged to contact the Program Director.

-This is a blended, two-year program, approved by New York State.
-Courses are mostly held online to accommodate students from the New York City area, as well as students who live at a distance.
+This is a blended, two-year program.
+Courses are held online to accommodate students who live at a distance.
 To complement your online studies, students will also come together for in-person learning in New York City during one summer weeklong session and up to five weekends per year.
-Your courses, both online and in person, will be led by faculty with teaching and museum backgrounds and will include working museum professionals.
+Your courses will be led by faculty with teaching and museum backgrounds and will include working museum professionals.

 In the first year, you’ll build your understanding of the range of education-related work at a variety of institutions and the theories and best practices that support these endeavors.
 These foundations include the nature of learning and human development, diversity and access, teaching with objects, designing educational spaces, and technology-enabled learning.